teracyhq/blog/source/_posts/2014-09-24-first-team-building-activity-of-teracy-in-Da-Nang-city.markdown

 ---
 {% img center /images/2014/09/teracy1.png %}

-After a hard working year, the long-awaited day has arrived - Teracy's vacation for 4 days and 3 nights.
+After a hard working year, the long-awaited day had arrived - Teracy's vacation for 4 days and 3 nights.
 This destination reaches the Central Vietnam - Da Nang, a beautiful and bustling city with the fresh atmosphere and taste of the sea.